 March 27, 2018

-On this episode, Charles Brasted, head of our public law and policy team, and Robert Gardener and Pete Bowyer, both partners at DRD Partnership, discuss how businesses can engage effectively with government on issues like Brexit.
+On this episode, Charles Brasted, head of our public law and policy team, our Director of Government Relations Robert Gardener and Pete Bowyer, partner at DRD Partnership, discuss how businesses can engage effectively with government on issues like Brexit.

 January 23, 2018

 This episode was first broadcast as a webinar on 10 July 2017.

 As the negotiations got underway, we hosted a trade focused discussion to demystify the jargon of the negotiations.
 We considered: